-In Q4 2023, due to the vacancy and increased finance costs, the REIT reported FFO and AFFO1 per Unit of CAD\$0.01; and full year 2023 FFO of CAD\$0.43 which was in line with management's forecast.
+In Q1 2024, due to the vacancy and increased finance costs, the REIT reported FFO and AFFO1 per Unit of \$0.03 and \$0.02 respectively, in line with management's forecast.
 Refer to the "Non-GAAP Financial Measures and Other Measures" section of this MD&A for a more detailed discussion on FFO and AFFO.